3/22/08 Escorts Speak Out in Outrage About ABC Prostitution Program

 How to make things better?
 I'll tell you exactly how: 1) Social welfare programs

-get as much sex as they want for free will be one in which they are far less
+can get as much sex as they want for free will be one in which they are far

-likely to pay for it, 3) Legalizing prostitution will ensure that those that
+less likely to pay for it, 3) Legalizing prostitution will ensure that those

-decide to go into the field will be safe and protected.
-If you really want to
+that decide to go into the field will be safe and protected.
+If you really

-stop the things you saw from happening, those are exactly the steps you should
+want to stop the things you saw from happening, those are exactly the steps

 Posted by: